Ashoky412/Docker-mastery/README_Dockerfile_optimization.md

-# 🐳 Dockerfile Optimization Guide – Production-Ready Flask App
+# 🐳 Dockerfile Optimization Guide – Complete SRE-Grade Summary

-This repository demonstrates how to write a **secure**, **optimized**, and **production-grade Dockerfile** for a simple Python Flask app, with deep explanations for real-world SRE scenarios.
+This guide is a comprehensive breakdown of how to create **production-grade Dockerfiles** with a strong focus on **performance, security, debuggability, and reliability** for SREs and DevOps engineers.

 ---